Is a big button cell phone the best option for seniors?

 It also allows sending messages, playing games, or sharing pictures with their contacts.
 A picture connected to the phone number helps seniors instantly recognize who is calling.
 It is helpful especially for seniors suffering from Alzheimer’s.

-“We really use Oscar Senior a lot.
+“We really use Oscar Family app a lot.
 My dad has Alzheimer’s and really relies on it as he lives alone.
-Oscar Senior is the only device he can call me on!!
+Oscar Family is the only tool he can call me with!!
 We do crosswords on it and ‘have dinner together’.
 I often read to him on it if he has had no visitors or outings that day.
 Thanks to Oscar Senior, he often thinks I am there,” says Sue.

 Make the right choice for your senior